-For instance, while sitting in a hot pot after a day’s walking, Melanie told me about a friend of hers who was researching the last living speaker of a particular language.
+We were sitting in a hot pot after a day’s walking when Melanie mentioned a friend of hers who was researching the last living speaker of a dying language.
 I had always understood the tragedy of a lost language as the death of an audible experience, but Melanie phrased it as the loss of “a perspective, of a way of seeing the world. “ She said, “A word is a way of seeing.”
 Later, we talked about my endeavor to establish an arts incubator at my university.
 We talked about arts entrepreneurship.
 We talked about entrepreneurship as a discipline heavily imprinted by the language of business, and Melanie cautioned me to not surrender the language of art.
 Back in the States, speaking into a recorder while driving from Kentucky to Alabama, I thought of surrendering the language of art to entrepreneurship, of losing the word, the way of seeing that the arts carry that is reflected in the language that the arts deploy.

 In the spirit of not surrendering the language, I started calling the arts incubator a “generator”.
-There had been no internet in the summer house where Melanie and I had stayed and so, in bed at night with the midnight sun as my lamp, I would compile a daily list of words that captured the day’s key insights.
-One word was “generativeness”, which the note app on my phone autocorrected to “generative mess”.
-Hhmmmm.
+There had been no internet in the summer house where Melanie and I had stayed and so, in bed at night with the midnight sun as my lamp, I would compile daily lists of words that captured the day’s key insights.
+One word was “generativeness”.
+The note app on my phone autocorrected it to “generative mess”.